DariusNetX/BagBrain-Dashboard/replit.md

-✓ Added mobile popover tooltips to all question options with humorous explanations ✓ Updated IQ scoring system to 0-10,000 scale with expanded rating categories ✓ Added number formatting with commas for better readability of high scores
+✓ Added mobile popover tooltips to all question options with humorous explanations ✓ Updated IQ scoring system to 0-10,000 scale with expanded rating categories ✓ Added number formatting with commas for better readability of high scores ✓ Implemented PostgreSQL database with IQ leaderboard table for persistent storage ✓ Created leaderboard system showing top 3 high scores with usernames ✓ Added high score detection and username input flow for qualifying scores ✓ Built comprehensive leaderboard view with ranking medals and score display ✓ Integrated database operations with fallback to memory storage for development